 Ages 18-35 months

 The Early Learning Centre (ELC) follows the International Baccalaureate Primary Years Programme (PYP) curriculum beginning in Junior Pre-Kindergarten and focuses on big ideas that help the students understand the world around them and their place in it.
-Students develop a solid foundation for future literacy and numeracy.Read More About the Curriculum
+Students develop a solid foundation for future literacy and numeracy.Read More About the PYP

 “Teachers must value the reason for an answer more than the correctness of an answer.
 A PYP teacher helps students make connections so children understand more than knowledge as they construct deeper conceptual meaning.”